-In some states, every real estate professional is actually a licensed broker who can work independently, like in Colorado and New Mexico, but you will have to gain additional licenses in you want to hire agents or other brokers to work for you.
+In some states, every real estate professional is actually a licensed broker who can work independently, like in Colorado, Florida, and New Mexico, but you will have to gain additional licenses and undergo additional real estate license training if you want to hire agents or other brokers to work for you.

 There are some serious risks involved if agents are not adequately trained and supervised, especially with regard to fair housing and environmental regulations.

 Major mistakes can lead to serious penalties, both financial and legal.

 Generally, you’ll need two to five years of experience as a real estate agent, or you’ll need to have achieved a certain number of real estate transactions.

 Then, you’ll need to take a state-approved real estate broker course and pass an exam – make sure you check the requirements in your state so you take the right exam.

 This course and exam will go more in-depth on topics you should already be familiar with, such as real estate law, contracts, and ethics, and it’ll also introduce things you’ll need to know as a broker, such as property management and running a brokerage.

 The requirements for becoming a broker are stricter as you’ll be working without supervision and potentially managing agents, so you may find the course and exam much harder.

 So, what exactly does a real estate broker do as part of their day-to-day duties?